All Episodes

 That's it.

-I mean, there's other reasons too, but that was that in my estimation, when people ask me, that was the primary reason.
+I mean, there's other reasons too, but that was that, in my estimation, when people asked me, that was the primary reason.

-Pharrell, the guy that wears the uh strange hat, the the Canadian Royal Canadian Mount that it's Pharrell, not Farrell.
+The guy that wears the strange hat, the Canadian Royal Canadian.

-And during the interview, Oprah plays a video of people dancing to Farrell's song Happy.
+And during the interview, Oprah plays a video of people dancing to Pharrell's song, Happy.

 Happy.